esperar/esperar/README.md

 ### 👋 Hi.
 Welcome to Esperer's GitHub!

-> I'm a Software Engineer Esperèr.
+> I'm a Server Engineer Esperèr.
 > **Enjoy a process, Have a leadership, Be sincere, Excellent challenge spirit.**
 > I'm currently interested in DevOps, Cloud Natvie Architecture, Application
 > I will devote myself to learning with this attitude.
 Thx for reading.